iyobo/amala/README.md

 export interface AmalaOptions {
   // For If you want to supply your own koa application instance.
   // If this is not provided, amala will create a koa application for you.
-  // Either way, an app is returned within the result of running the bootstrap function. app?: Application;
+  // Either way, an app is returned from the bootstrap function. app?: Application;

-  // For if you want to supply tour own Koa-Router instance.
+  // For if you want to supply your own Koa-Router instance.
   // If this is not provided, amala will create a koa-router for you and load it up with endpoints
-  // Either way, a router is returned within the result of running the bootstrap function.
+  // Either way, a router is returned from the bootstrap function.
   // The router is not attached by default to the app.
 If you want that, be sure to set options.attachRoutes to true. router?: any;